AlanCheen/Flap/README.md

 Flap adds some features for `FlapItem` :

 1. Access a context directly by field `context`.
-2. Call `findViewById()` instead of `itemView.findViewById` when you want to find a view.
+2. Call `findViewById()`  directlly instead of `itemView.findViewById` when you want to find a view.

-What's more , here are some methods for you that you can override if you need :

-1. Override `onBind(final T model, final FlapAdapter adapter, final List<Object> payloads)` when you wanna access your adapter or payloads.
-2. Override `onViewAttachedToWindow` & `onViewDetachedFromWindow` so that you can do something like pausing or resuming a video.
+3. Override `onViewAttachedToWindow` & `onViewDetachedFromWindow` so that you can do something like pausing or resuming a video.